magento/devdocs/guides/v2.0/cloud/env/environment-vars_magento.md

 <td>Not set</td>
 </tr>
 <tr><td><code>ADMIN_PASSWORD</code></td>
 <td>Administrative user's password.
-Initially, we have hardcoded this value to admin12.
-You should immediately change this password. </td>
+Initially, we generate a random password and provide an email directing the Project Owner to reset the password.
+You should immediately change this password.</td>
 <td>Not set</td>
 </tr>
 <tr><td><code>ADMIN_URL</code></td>